 Data quality dimensions

 The Data Management Association (DAMA) International published a paper that describes 6 core dimensions of data quality: Accuracy, Completeness, Consistency, Timeliness, Uniqueness, Validity

-In addition to these core dimensions, IBM watsonx.data intelligence provides the dimension Homogeneity.
+In addition to these core dimensions, IBM watsonx.data intelligence provides the dimensions Conformity, Coverage, and Homogeneity.

-The following table describes the data quality dimensions and lists the data quality checks in metadata enrichment that can identify issues associated with a specific dimension.
-In addition, these dimension can be evaluated by running individual data quality rules.
+The following table describes the data quality dimensions and lists automated data quality checks that can identify issues associated with a specific dimension.
+These checks can be the data quality checks in metadata enrichment or data quality checks that are part of a data contract.
+Data contracts must conform to the Open Data Contract Standard (ODCS).
+In addition, these dimensions can be evaluated by setting up and running individual data quality rules.

+Data quality dimensions